Author: Doug Martin

 Don’t Waste God’s Time

 Few understand what being called into the life of Christ means to them or requires of them.
-Fewer still understand what, having answered this call, that life looks like as it is lived out, let alone how such a life is even possible.
+Fewer still understand, having answered this call, how such a life is even possible, let alone what that life looks like as it is lived out.
 And very, very few know that answering that call and living that life is what God expects of all of us.

 Freedom from Disquiet